Peter L. Harris: Career

 In 2004 Harris was named the CEO of NASDAQ-listed boating lifestyle company West Marine in Watsonville, California, with more than 400 stores and 4,000 employees.
 He resigned in December 2007.

-In recent years Harris took on a full-time advisory and operating role as a Senior Managing Partner at crisis management firm Eaglepoint Advisors, before joining private equity firm TPG Growth as a Senior Advisor responsible for Human Capital.
-He became the Chairman at TPG portfolio company XOJet where he remains on the Board of Directors.
+In recent years Harris took on a full-time advisory and operating role as a Senior Managing Partner at crisis management firm Eaglepoint Advisors, before joining private equity firm TPG Growth as a senior advisor responsible for Human Capital.
+He became the chairman at TPG portfolio company XOJet where he remains on the board of directors.
 In 2014 he became President of GreenTech Environmental in Johnson City Tennessee.
 He left GreenTech at the end of 2018 to pursue other opportunities.

+As CEO of FAO Schwarz he was the inspiration for the Robert Loggia Character in the 1988 hit film Big.